-Solar utilizes the Delegated Proof of Stake Consensus, also known as DPoS.
+Solar utilises the Delegated Proof of Stake Consensus, also known as DPoS.

-The Blockchain with its own native coin named SXP is fast, modular, sustainable, efficient and fully decentralized without the known issues and vulnerabilities from traditional Proof of Work (PoW) blockchains.
+The Blockchain with its own native coin named SXP is fast, modular, sustainable, efficient and fully decentralised without the known issues and vulnerabilities from traditional Proof of Work (PoW) blockchains.

 Issues and vulnerabilities such as being energy intensive or the risk of taking part in 51% attack vectors.